MystenLabs/scion-rs/CONTRIBUTING.md

 ## Integration tests

 Most integration tests are disabled by default because they depend on certain running SCION applications.
-You can run the full test suite (including integration tests) by executing `cargo test -- --ignored`.
+You can run the integration tests by executing `cargo test -- --ignored` or the full test suite (unit and integration tests) through `cargo test -- --include-ignored`.

 Some integration tests allow you to control addresses of SCION components and other data through environment variables.
 For example, if your SCION Daemon is accessible at `192.168.0.42:12345` instead of the default `localhost:30255`, you